-The Occupational Therapy Program is fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD, 20814-3449; phone, (800) 729-2682; and it's web address is www.acoteonline.org.
+The Occupational Therapy Program is fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Blvd.-Suite #200, North Bethesda, MD, 20852-4929.; phone, (800) 729-2682; and it's web address is www.acoteonline.org.
 Graduates of this program who have successfully met all academic and fieldwork requirements and Utica College graduation criteria are eligible to sit for the national certification examination for occupational therapists that is administered by the National Board for Certification in Occupational Therapy (NBCOT), located at 12 South Summit Avenue, Suite 100, Gaithersburg, MD, 20877-4150.
 In addition, most states require licensure to practice occupational therapy; however, state regulatory boards typically accept the results of the NBCOT certification examination to determine eligibility for licensure.
-A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination and/or to obtain a state license as an occupational therapist.
+A felony conviction may affect a graduate's ability to sit for the NBCOT certification a state license as an occupational therapist.
 Potential students, with a prior felony conviction, should contact NBCOT for a pre determination of eligibility.